symedley/WWC-sv/frontend/README.md

  -  Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
     ![](./rootscreen.gif)

+## To add features

+ - Ensure that the current branch is the **development** branch
+ - Create a new branch for your feature
+ - To use axios, just import axios into the component
+ `import axios from 'axios';`
 - We are ready to add features!